-You'll receive all of the money raised on the door at the event night, plus matched funding from Warrnambool City Council to bring your idea to life.
+You'll receive all of the money raised on the door at the event night, plus matched funding from Warrnambool City Council (up to $500) to bring your idea to life.
 Council will also help out with permits, permission and resources where possible.
 You will be the project manager, so it's your job to bring the idea to life.
 We encourage community involvement, so get your friends, family and neighbours involved!
 Event nights can be a great place to find enthusiastic new friends to help you as well!

 What if I have money left-over once the project is complete?

 It's yours to keep!
 You deserve it, for working hard to make Warrnambool a more vibrant, fun and super cool place to be.

 Beers and Ideas is a collaborative initiative created and run by the Warrnambool City Council and local designer Sinéad Murphy and helped run by a team of local placemaking legends.
 We hope to grow the Beers and Ideas community by getting past presenters and local people involved to help run and support the events.
-Warrnambool City Council are kindly facilitating by funding event nights (for the first 12 months), offering matched funding for projects (for the first 12 months) and helping out with permits, permission and resources where possible.
+Warrnambool City Council are kindly facilitating by offering matched funding for projects (up to $500) and helping out with permits, permission and resources where possible.

 Beers and Ideas sounds awesome.
 Can I be a sponsor?

 Thanks!
 I'm glad you asked.
 We're currently seeking funding so we can continue through this start-up year.
 We have a sponsorship pack which outlines what we can offer you in return for your support.
 Please get in touch via email: email@example.com if you'd like a copy emailed to you.